Toman-Group/Escrow/c2c-providers/README.md

 }'
 ```

-2 - After redirecting the user to the specified `redirect_url`, we escort him/her to the payment gateway.
+2 - After redirecting the user to the specified `redirect_url`, we escort payer to the payment gateway.
 Upon successful payment, we redirect the payer back to the predefined `redirect_url`  set during the deal creation process and notify your service of the payment result.

     Note: payment's result info contains res_number, trace_number and payment_result as success or fail.